BinomialLLC/basis_universal/README.md

 make
 ```

-The WASM WASI executables will be placed in the `bin/basisu` directory.
+The WASM WASI executables will be placed in the `bin` directory.
 These platform-independent executables are fully functional, and can be executed using a WASM WASI runtime such as [wasmtime](https://github.com/bytecodealliance/wasmtime).

 ----